 Hi!
 I’m Luis Villa.
 I’m a recovering lawyer and programmer, and the Senior Director of Community Engagement at the Wikimedia Foundation.
-My goal as a lawyer is to help innovators and creators do their thing – with minimal interference, and maximum assistance, from their lawyers.
+My goal to help open innovators and creators do their thing.

-My blog, discussing a mix of technology, law, and my personal life.
+My blog, discussing a mix of tech, open source/culture, law, and my personal life.

 Pictures I’ve taken of my life and travels.

-Talks I’ve given on software and the law.
+Talks I’ve given on software, law, and open communities.

-I currently serve on the board of directors of the Open Source Initiative, and as an Invited Expert on the Patents and Standards Interest Group at the World Wide Web Consortium.
+I have served on the board of directors of the Open Source Initiative, and as an Invited Expert on the Patents and Standards Interest Group at the World Wide Web Consortium.